Knowledge Hub

 Ratification of a contract formed without contract formation authority

-A contract which has been entered into by an agent who did not have the authority to do so will be invalid and non-binding on the principal.
+A contract entered into by an agent without the authority to do so will be invalid and non-binding on the principal.
 That is the case whether the agent lacked authority or exceeded their authority.
 However, the agent’s actions can be ratified by the principal at a later date.
 This can resolve legal difficulties which could otherwise arise in such a situation.
 It is particularly useful if there has been a simple oversight in the authority wording or a misunderstanding as to the extent of the agent’s authority.
-Ratification will deem the contract to be enforceable as if the agent had contract formation authority from the outset.
+Ratification will render the contract enforceable as if the agent had contract formation authority from the outset.

 Can silence amount to contract formation authority?

-We have all had our emails ignored at one time or other, but the question has been asked whether silence or failure to respond to an email or communication amounts to contract formation authority.
+We have all had our emails ignored at one time or another, but the question has been raised whether silence or failure to respond to an email or communication constitutes a contract formation.
 The general rule is that silence on the part of a principal does not give contract formation authority, unless the principal took some act that made the other party to the contract believe that the principal had given the agent either implied or express authority.

-When considering the authority of individuals to sign documents and make decisions on behalf of corporations, various statutes apply.
+When considering the authority of individuals to sign documents and make decisions on behalf of corporations, various statutes govern this process.
 The relevant provisions depend on the type of corporation and the nature of the document.
 Given the potential impact of either being bound to a contract or having no valid contract, it is always best to take legal advice from your commercial solicitor on corporations and contract formation authority because of the potential complexities and the need to look at the specific nature of the organisation and the contract.
-For example, the table below does not cover the position if the agreement is a deed as opposed to a standard business contract.
+For example, the table below does not cover the position if the agreement is a deed rather than a standard business contract.

 Type of business organisationApplication of contract formation authority